Diamond Blades for Angle Grinders: How to Choose, Use, and Maintain Them

 Visible Diamond Wear

-Visible wear on a diamond blade is a clear indicator that it’s time for a replacement.
-When the diamond segments are worn down, you’ll notice a smooth edge that can’t cut effectively.
-This deterioration affects both performance and safety.
+Visible wear on a diamond blade is a clear indicator that it is time for a replacement.
+When the diamond segments are worn flat, you will see a smooth edge that can no longer cut properly.
+This affects both performance and safety.

 Watch for these signs of visible wear:

-- Hopping or chattering: This indicates dullness or damage, leading to uneven cuts.
+• Hopping or chattering: This points to dullness or damage and typically results in uneven cuts.

 Safety Tips for Using Angle Grinders With Diamond Blades